mit-rss/cartographer_config/README.md

 For the most up to date instructions, please refer to the [official google cartographer documentation](https://google-cartographer-ros.readthedocs.io/en/latest/).

+RSS 2023 Students use this ^^^ and read this note:

+If you get an error saying tf2-eigen not found or similar for a different library, use the command: sudo apt install ros-melodic-[library name].
+In this case, ros-melodic-tf2-eigen

 If cartographer is not already installed, [install cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/):

     # Install ninja